-- 6.1 If there is no Chief Justice, the longest serving Justice will act as acting Chief Justice. - 6.2 If the Court lacks quorum due to vacancies, no petitions will be heard, and all deadlines will be suspended until such time that it is possible for quorum to be established. - 6.3 The Court may recess after two hours of hearing and deliberation, and may reschedule any other matters on the docket for that meeting to another time. - 6.4 The Court will respond to all petitions submitted no later than one school week after receipt of the petition. - 6.5 The Court may set additional deadlines at its discretion.
+- 6.1 If there is no Chief Justice, the longest serving Justice will act as acting Chief Justice. - 6.2 If the Court lacks quorum due to vacancies, no petitions will be heard, and all deadlines will be suspended until such time that it is possible for quorum to be established. - 6.3 The Court may recess after two hours of hearing and deliberation, and may reschedule any other matters on the docket for that meeting to another time. - 6.4 The Court will respond to all petitions submitted no later than one school week after receipt of the petition. - 6.5 The Court may set additional deadlines at its discretion. - 6.6 The Supreme Court may only conduct virtual hearings in the event of a federal, state, or local state of emergency as determined by the University of Florida administration impacting the Supreme Court's ability to meet inperson.
+Virtual meetings must comply with all applicable open meeting and public notice requirements as established by Student Body Law.
+Virtual meetings will be conducted in a manner consistent with these Rules of Practice & Procedures of the Supreme Court.

-The Court hereby adopts the foregoing rules of procedure
+The Court hereby adopts the foregoing Rules of Practice & Procedure.